codebasebo/simple-NFT-market-polygon/README.md

 # NFT Collection React App

-This is a React-based web application for displaying and managing NFT collections.
+This is a React-based web application for displaying and managing NFT collections on the Polygon network.
+The app leverages Polygon's fast and low-cost transactions to provide a seamless experience for NFT management and viewing.

 ## Features